maroontress/StyleChecker/doc/rules/SpaceBeforeSemicolon.md

-Note that it is intended that this analyzer and [NoSpaceAfterSemicolon](NoSpaceAfterSemicolon.md) analyzer is used together, and [SA1002][sa1002] is replaced with them.
+Note that it is intended that this analyzer and [NoSpaceAfterSemicolon](NoSpaceAfterSemicolon.md) analyzer are used together, and [SA1002][sa1002] is replaced with them.

 ## Code fix